cssmh/book-sharing-client/README.md

    - JWT for secure authorization.
    - React CountUp and Intersection Observer for dynamic counting.
    - Booking status management and duplicate booking prevention.
-   - Provider marks a booking as 'Completed'; other bookings for the same book will be disabled.
+   - Provider marks a booking as 'Completed' other bookings for the same book will be disabled.

 ## Packages Used